alainbuyze/ai-capstone-master/README.md

 # IBM AI Enterprise Workflow Capstone - Alain Buyze
+Dear Evaluator,
+please find described how you can verify how I fulfilled the different evaluation criteria for this Capstone project.
+You should normally be able to run all the below steps in a Ubuntu environment wwith Python 3.8 and with all the Git code downloaded on your local machine in a seperate directory with the subdirectory structure preserved.

 ### Are there unit tests for the API?
 The unittests are available in the directory **unittests**, the python module **ApiTests.py**